-An Australian town council unanimously rejected a contentious proposal to build an Islamic school, a decision Muslim leaders branded Wednesday as a victory for racism.
-Mayor Chris Patterson of Camden said the decision Tuesday had nothing to do with religion but was based on the impact on traffic and loss of agricultural land.
-"It is a site issue," Patterson said after the vote.
+An Australian town council on Tuesday unanimously rejected a contentious proposal to build a 1,200-student Islamic school, citing infrastructure concerns.
+Mayor Chris Patterson of Camden said the decision had nothing to do with religion but was based on the impact on traffic and loss of agricultural land.
+"It is a site issue, clearly a site issue," Patterson said after the vote.
 "We said all along religious issues, nationalistic issues, will not be entered into."
-But the independent think tank Forum on Australia's Islamic Relations, or FAIR, described the decision as "a reflection of unwarranted fear and ignorance about Islam."
+More than 200 residents attended the council meeting amid heightened security, and applauded after the vote.
+The Quranic Society, a Sydney-based Muslim group that planned to bankroll the proposed school, was not represented at the meeting.